NicodemeB/node-reveal.js/slides/offline/ucis_cialdini_07_asxckiikt5.md

 Notes:

-- temple renovated, article saying forbidden part of temple accessible for a few day
+- This is an example that happened to the Mr. Cialdini.
+A mormon temple had been renovated and the other read anarticle saying forbidden part of temple would be accessible for a few day.
-  - call a friend to go with him
+  - he immediately decided to call a friend to go with him
-  - realize while calling that he doesn't care
+  - but realize while calling that he doesn't care

-- doesn't matter the quality of the irl conversation
+- The author always feel the urge to answer to a call from an unknown caller.
+No matter the quality of the conversation he might have "in real live" at the moment
-  - the call could be missed forever
+  - The reason is that he feels like he could miss an opportunity forever

 VVVVV